Cloud Hypervisor

 runtime: cloud-hypervisor

-image: "/var/lib/ring/images/my-app.raw"
+image: "/var/lib/ring/images/ubuntu-focal.raw"

 replicas: 1